kamuju25/opentelemetry-microservices-k8s/09-CI-CD/02-GitHub-Actions.md

   - Setup language actions → install Go, Java, Node, etc.

 So, in the YAML file, you mainly use GitHub Actions instead of writing custom scripts.
 That’s why it is called GitHub Actions.

+This is the github actions YAML file product catalog microservice.

 ```bash
 # CI for Product Catalog Service